- Docs

 For tight execution context (without indexing the full Scalar reference), drop the site-level AGENTS.md URL into Cursor too: @Docs https://roxyapi.com/AGENTS.md.
 It is a tight 120-line execution playbook with Rule 0, common task body shapes, and the field gotcha table.
 Smaller context, faster recall.

-Step 2, add Roxy as an MCP server
+Step 2, add the docs server (keyless, recommended)

 Visit the MCP setup page or use the config below.
 Cursor supports either a project-scoped .cursor/mcp.json or a global ~/.cursor/mcp.json.